IKEA Loves Street Art!

 Street Artists at IKEA

-A number of well know street artists have created street art posters for the IKEA Art Event 2015 including Crash aka John Matos who has created a distinctly New York flavoured graffiti image and street art duo NEVERCREW, who have produced Message in a Bottle based on their ‘living structures’ theme.
+A number of well know street artists have created street art posters for the IKEA Art Event 2015 including Crash aka John Matos who has created a distinctly New York flavored graffiti image and street art duo NEVERCREW, who have produced Message in a Bottle based on their ‘living structures’ theme.
 Serbian duo Sobekcis have crafted a distinctive artwork based on abstract and figurative elements while French street artists Koralie and Supakitch have teamed up with their characters Supanimal and Geishka in a remarkable and beautiful poster.
 Hua Tunan offers a stunning eagle poster and Dutch street artist Erosie presents Horror Vacui, about the overload of imagery in contemporary society.
 Polish street artist M-city has created a stunning carousel street art poster, while Eko Nugroho presents an unusual character based on the theme of tolerance.
 Nuria Mora delivers one of her fine abstract images with further works by ELLE from USA, T-Freak from Brazil and Carolina Falkholt aka Blue, from Sweden.

 See how IKEA loves street art by checking out the street art posters in the IKEA Art Event 2015.